Define the metadata corresponding to the

-At Step1 of the wizard, name this metadata entry: LA_Orange_cities.
+At Step1 of the wizard, name this metadata entry as LA_Orange_cities.

-- Then drop this newly created metadata to the top of the design area to create automatically a reading component pointing to this metadata.
+- Drop the newly created metadata to the top of the design area to create automatically a reading component pointing to this metadata.

 - Double-click again on the tMap component to open its interface.
-Note that the reference input table (row2) corresponding to the LA and Orange county file, shows to the left of the window, right under your main input (row1).
+Note that the reference input table (row2) corresponding to the LA and Orange county file shows to the left of the window, right under the main input (row1).

-Now let's define the join between the main flow and the reference
+Define the join between the main flow and the reference flow.

-To implement the join, drop the City column from your first input table onto the City column of your reference table.
-A violet link then displays, to materialize this join.
+Drop the City column from your first input table onto the City column of your reference table to establish a join between the two files.
+A violet link displays, to materialize this join.